Skip to main content

 • a copy of valid government issued photo identification

-• NAPEG Essay (essay requirements can be found on the application form)
+• NAPEG Essay (essay requirements can be found in the application portal)

 • the application fee, annual dues and stamp fee must be submitted with your completed application.
 Application fees are non-refundable.
 The only circumstance that the annual dues and stamp fee would be refunded is if your application for registration was not approved by Council and/or Registrar.